 Were you recently arrested and the case did result in a conviction?
 Did you plead guilty as a first-time criminal offender and receive probation?
 There is a chance you can still protect yourself from losing your job or source of income, housing or license with an expungement of your criminal record.

 With an expunction, all records that pertain to the specific case can be removed from the court for public use and should not be used against you if you are arrested in the future.

 If you have recently been arrested for a crime, and want to ensure that your previous conviction is hidden from the court, contact me – New Orleans criminal lawyer, John Radziewicz with Crescent City Law.
 It is my job to make sure that your rights are protected and you receive fair treatment by the court.
 You may seek expungement if you were:

 Seeking a criminal defense lawyer who has experience with expungements is necessary for success.
-This type of case will include approximately $600 in court fees and can take, on average, about four to six months to be resolved.
-Your free initial consultation with me is just a phone call or e-mail away.
+Your free initial consultation with me is just a phone call or email away.
 Contact me at (504) 264-9492 for your free consultation with an experienced expungement lawyer.
 Evening, weekend and offsite meetings are available by appointment.
-Spanish, French, Mandarin Chinese or Cantonese translators are also available upon request.